-Trade receivables are classified as loans and receivables and are initially recognised at fair value.
-They are subsequently measured at their amortised cost using the effective interest rate method less any provision for impairment.
-The Company assesses receivables that are individually significant and receivables included in a group of financial assets with similar credit risk characteristics for impairment.
+Trade receivables are classified as financial assets and are initially recognised at the amount of consideration/ transaction price unless they contain significant financing components, when they are recognised at fair value.
+The Group do not charge interest on trade receivable and holds the principal outstanding of the trade receivables with the objective to collect the contractual cash flows therefore measures them subsequently at amortised cost using the effective interest method less any provision for impairment for expected credit loss.
+The Group assesses receivables that are individually significant and receivables included in a group of financial assets with similar credit risk characteristics for impairment.
 This assessment of impairment requires judgment.
-In making this judgment, the Company evaluates credit risk characteristics that consider past-due status and other loss event factors being indicative of the ability to pay all amounts due as per contractual terms.
-A provision for impairment is made where there is an objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement and the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective interest rate.
-The carrying value of the receivable is reduced with the provision account and any impairment loss is recognised in the consolidated profit or loss.
+In making this judgment, the Group evaluates credit risk characteristics that consider past default experience of the customer and analyse the general economic conditions of the industry in which the customers operate and current financial position specific to the customers and an assessment of both the current as well as the forecast direction of past-due status and other loss event factors being indicative of the ability to pay all amounts due as per contractual terms at the reporting date.
+A provision for credit loss is made where there is an objective evidence, including customers with financial difficulties or in default on payments, that amounts will not be recovered in accordance with original terms of the agreement and the carrying value of the receivable exceeds the present value of the future cash flow discounted using the original effective interest rate.
+The carrying value of the receivable is reduced with the provision for expected credit loss and any impairment loss is recognised in the consolidated profit or loss.